A Lesson to Learn: CommScope Holding Company Inc. (COMM)

 Sponsored

-The average price from analysts is $20.13, which is $9.25 above the current price.
+The average price from analysts is $20.13.
 COMM currently public float of 199.46M and currently shorts hold a 3.48% ratio of that float.
-Today, the average trading volume of COMM was 2.73M shares.
+Today, the average trading volume of COMM was 2.97M shares.

 COMM’s Market Performance